-Florida, with its nearly year-long warmth and plentiful, scenic biking trails, is a fantastic state to enjoy on two wheels.
-Unfortunately, there are a few common misconceptions when it comes to cyclists’ responsibility while on the road, and the responsibility that drivers of motor vehicles owe to cyclists while sharing those same roads.
+Florida is a fantastic state to enjoy on two wheels, with its year-long warmth and scenic biking trails.
+Unfortunately, there are a few common misconceptions when it comes to a cyclist’s responsibility on the road and the responsibility that drivers of motor vehicles owe to cyclists while sharing those roads.

 These misconceptions often lead to serious bicycle accidents that are almost always worse for the biker.
 If you suffered an injury from a bicycle accident, you deserve financial compensation to help ease your recovery.
 You also deserve an advocate who will protect your best interests.